meks-0202/certified-gcp-cloud-engineer/01-fundamentals/storage.md

 - Bigtable is ideal for storing large amount of data with very low latency.
 Supports high throughput for reads and writes as well
 - Bigtable is offered through the same open-source API as HBase
 - Bigtable offers data encryption in-flight and at rest.
 Access to tables can be controlled using IAMs
+- Cloud Bigtable is designed for large amounts of data and high write and read throughput, which makes it suitable for time-series data from sensors.

 ## Cloud SQL